robbievanleeuwen/minimal-mistakes/_posts/2017-11-15-cross-section-example01.md

 $$
 x_s = -x_c + \frac{t_w}{2} -\frac{3 t_f (b_f - 0.5t_w)^2 }{6 (b_f - 0.5t_w) t_f + (d - t_f) t_w} = 59.20 \textrm{mm}
 $$

-which gives a distance to the centroid of -59.2 mm.

 The above hand calculations align well with the results from the python program and the OneSteel catalogue.